 - Sea Island Shopping Center to Downtown Charleston.
 Nice shelter, convenient drop off.
 The new 41 route now goes directly to the Visitor’s Center in Downtown Charleston reaching the end of the line 200 feet from the main DASH hub.

 - Super Walmart on North 17 to Downtown Charleston This trip is for boarding the bus on the highway on the opposite side from Walmart.
 You can board there and ride around the end of the line at Wando High School and then into Charleston to avoid walking across the highway to the inbound stop indicated here, but you will need to plan to board earlier, at the time listed on the schedule for the Eastbound trip arriving to and departing from this location.
 Your return trip will bring you directly back to in front of the Walmart.
+Some people use the stop at the Hospital, which has a bench on the inbound side of the route.

 - Whole Foods / Harris Teeter / Houston Northcutt to Downtown Charleston.
 Wait in the shade at Starbucks and watch for your bus on bus tracker.
 Lots of parking.
+Wait for the #40 to downtown at the Concrete Benches in front of Teeter.
+Wait for the #41 to downtown at the Covered Bus Shelter.

 Dash Around Downtown Free